fictionco/fiction/@plugins/plugin-forum/README.md

 ## Customization

 The customization system for this plugin is based on the standard `factor-settings.js` API that is provided by Factor.
+Just add values in your app's settings file to change the values.
+You can reference the settings file in this project for a list of available configuration options.

 ```js
 // app factor-settings.js